This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 In my lifetime I can think of a few of these epidemics that spread without warning.
 Pokemon was one of them.

 From having no conception of Pokemon’s existence, we became obsessive fans in a short space of time.
 There will have been a tipping point that caused.
-Enough children will have learnt about the game started playing it, until everyone wanted to play it and sales went through the roof.
+Enough children will have learnt about the game and started playing it, until everyone wanted to play it and sales went through the roof.

 The example Gladwell uses in his book is that of Hush Puppies.
 A classic American suede shoe, they began to increase in popularity in the early 1990s, before reaching a tipping point somewhere between 1994 and 1995.

 Before this, the brand had been struggling.
-Sales were down to 30,000 pairs a year, mostly in out of town outlets and family stores.
+Sales were down to 30,000 pairs a year, mostly in out-of-town outlets and family stores.
 There was even talk of phasing out the shoes, so poor were the sales.

 However, the shoes started to become popular in the clubs and bars of downtown Manhattan.
-Slowly but surely, the demand for the shoes started to increase.
+Slowly but surely, the demand for shoes started to increase.
 Sales reached 430,000 in 1995 and increased to four times that the following year.

 The popularity of the shoes had spread amongst hip individuals in New York because no one was wearing them.
 Once this was noticed by fashion designers, they began to push them as trendy and an example of haute couture.

-Without anyone intending to, the popularity of Hush Puppies had spread to point where they became popular to a chain reaction and tipping over the edge from obscure to popular.
+Without anyone intending to, the popularity of Hush Puppies had spread to the point where they became popular to a chain reaction and tipping over the edge from obscure to popular.